 - Radio personality and voice actor Casey Kasem

 As for Harrington, he won a Golden Globe in 1981 and an Emmy Award in 1984 for his work on the show.
 He died surrounded by his family, his daughters Tresa and Terry reported on Facebook.
-Their father had been suffering from Alzheimer's and had been hospitalized following a fall.
+Their father had had Alzheimer's and had been hospitalized following a fall.

 Alzheimer's is one of many issues that cause people to require help with activities of daily living or supervision due to memory issues.
 The need for long-term care services has increased over the years as more people live longer than ever before.
-The number of U.S. adults 65 and older — 49.2 million as of the 2016 census — is expected to nearly double to 77 million by 2030.
+According to the Census Bureau, the number of U.S. adults 65 and older — 54 million — is expected to nearly double to 95 million by 2060.

 DementiaCare Costly - Family Often Become Caregivers

-According to a report published by the UCLA Fielding School of Public Health Magazine, the cost of this care is generally out-of-pocket unless a person has Long-Term Care Insurance.
+According to a report published by the UCLA Fielding School of Public Health Magazine, dementia's care costs are generally out-of-pocket unless a person has Long-Term Care Insurance.
 Health Insurance and Medicarepay little or nothing toward this type of care.